phaidyme/Angaarash/README.md

 Angaarash is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Angaarash.
 If not, see <https://www.gnu.org/licenses/>.

-Angaarash is an attempt to explore mathematics from an algorithmic perspective.

-It currently falls under the definition of a Computer Algebra System (***CAS***), although new features are under active development.
+Angaarash is an ongoing attempt to explore mathematics from an algorithmic perspective.
+It generally falls under the definition of a Computer Algebra System (***CAS***).
+New features are under active development.
 ___
 ### Features
 Existing: